tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 <figcaption>This pretty much summarizes it all (retrived from <a href='http://thesalesevangelist.com/how-disc-profiling-can-help-you-sell/'>TSE 126</a>)</figcaption>
 </figure>

-The majority of the sales were categorized as *Steady*, meaning they are great listeners and empathic.
-Half of the engineers are *Compliant* while the rest are equally *Dominant* and *Influential*.
+The majority of the sales were *Steady*, meaning they are great listeners and empathic.
+Half of the engineers are *Compliant* while the rest are split by *Dominant* and *Influential*.

 Well I am the *Dominant* guy and pretty much still am nowadays.

-Being able to identify the communication style of a person, whether they have filled in the questionnaire or not, is quite important in knowing what we are expecting from each other.
+Being able to identify the communication style of a person, whether they have filled in the questionnaire or not, is important in knowing what we are expecting from each other.

-For instance, *dominant* guy wants their voice be heard, so much so that they missed out much of the background information, leaving the listener baffled. *Influence* people may be rather impulsive when raising idea, leaving out unfilled details those *Compliant* people always want.
+For instance, *dominant* guy wants their voice heard, so much so that they missed out much of the background information, leaving the listener baffled. *Influence* people may be rather impulsive when raising idea, leaving out unfilled details those *Compliant* people always want.